 - Mix/pulse ingredients for a few minutes until everything is finely blended.

-- Place salmon filets in a covered dish and then in the refrigerator for 30 - 45 minutes.
+- Place salmon fillets in a covered dish and then in the refrigerator for 30 - 45 minutes.

 - Remove dish from refrigerator and scrape off excess miso ginger sauce.

-- Place the filets in a cooking pan that you've sprayed with your nonstick cooking spray.
+- Turn broiler on high.
+Place the fillets in a cooking pan that you've sprayed with your nonstick cooking spray.
 Place pan on the top rack of the oven on broil (hi) for 4 - 5 minutes.

 - About halfway through the broiling process, remove the cooking pan from the oven.
-Get the other half of the sauce you mixed up earlier and apply a good coating of the sauce to your filets.
-Return your filets to the oven to finish cooking.
+Get the other half of the sauce you mixed up earlier and apply a good coating of the sauce to your fillets.
+Return your fillets to the oven to finish cooking.

-- After the second half of your cooking time expires (4 - 5 minutes cook time total), remove the filets from the oven.
+- After the second half of your cooking time expires (4 - 5 minutes cook time total), remove the fillets from the oven.
 Using a fork, test how easily the salmon flakes apart.
 Salmon that is properly cooked should have an internal temp of 145 F and flake easily.
+Thicker fillets may require a few more minutes under the broiler.

 - Use the chopped green onions to garnish.